GET YOUR FREE RENTAL PRICE ANALYSIS

 Virginia tenants have several fundamental rights designed to protect them and ensure a fair rental experience.
 These rights include:

-The right to a livable dwelling: Landlords must provide housing that meets all local health and safety standards.
+1. The right to a livable dwelling: Landlords must provide housing that meets all local health and safety standards.

-The right to privacy: Landlords are required to provide reasonable notice, typically 24 hours, before entering a tenant’s dwelling unless there is an emergency.
+2. The right to privacy: Landlords are required to provide reasonable notice, typically 24 hours, before entering a tenant’s dwelling unless there is an emergency.

-The right to withhold rent: Tenants may withhold rent if landlords fail to address significant repairs or habitability issues, provided they follow proper legal procedures.
+3. The right to withhold rent: Tenants may withhold rent if landlords fail to address significant repairs or habitability issues, provided they follow proper legal procedures.

-Protection against retaliation: Landlords must respect tenant rights and cannot retaliate when they are exercised, such as when a code violation is reported.
+4. Protection against retaliation: Landlords must respect tenant rights and cannot retaliate when they are exercised, such as when a code violation is reported.

 Tenant Responsibilities

-Keep the property clean and safe.
+2. Keep the rental clean and safe.

-Report maintenance issues promptly to the landlord.
+3. Report maintenance issues promptly to the Virginia residential landlord.

 Virginia Landlord Rights and Responsibilities